We understand that dealing with matters of Family Law can often be an emotional process.

 When a judge rules on custody and access issues, he or she must do so by considering the best interests of your children.

 Determining the best arrangement for your children can be a complex negotiation when the parents hold differing views.
 Children of a certain age (usually beginning around 11 or 12 years old) may have a say in their own living arrangements.
 In unfortunate circumstances, one party uses the custody or access of the children as leverage.
-Casey can help bring the other side back to a principled negotiation on the merits rather than allowing your children to become bargaining chips.
+Whitney can help bring the other side back to a principled negotiation on the merits rather than allowing your children to become bargaining chips.

 Child support, although distinct from Access (see above) is often dependant on the amount of access each parent enjoys.

 The principles behind child support are that each parent has a financial obligation to assist in raising the children.
 If the cost of raising the children is going to be disproportionately borne by one parent over another, the other parent ought to provide a financial contribution to the costs.
 Child Support is determined by the Child Support Guidelines of Canadian Law unless otherwise decided by the parents.
 However, the Child Support Guidelines are based on income.
 If one parent is intentionally unemployed or is hiding income or intentionally receiving less income, the courts may impute a level on income upon that person in order to ensure that the support paid is fair given the person’s means.
-If your spouse is hiding assets, runs his or her own business and intentionally takes less income, or is unemployed without legitimate cause, Casey can help you achieve a fair settlement.
+If your spouse is hiding assets, runs his or her own business and intentionally takes less income, or is unemployed without legitimate cause, Whitney can help you achieve a fair settlement.

 Child alienation is a painful component of divorce and custody disputes.
 It is the conditioning of a child to harbour hatred toward the alienated parent, forced to choose between the caregiver parent and the one whom they may feel has abandoned them..

 Cases of suspected parental alienation are long, difficult and emotionally taxing.
 The relationship between the alienated parent and the child has already been damaged in many ways, and it is important to approach the case with a strong strategy and timeliness.
 As these types of cases are deeply painful and involve a lawyer and often a psychologist, it is prudent to work with professionals who are compassionate, thorough, and committed to halting the ongoing damage to both your child and your relationship with them.
-Casey is prepared to help you navigate the law and aid you in salvaging and maintaining your rights to a relationship with your child.
+Whitney is prepared to help you navigate the law and aid you in salvaging and maintaining your rights to a relationship with your child.

 Also known as “alimony” or “maintenance,” Spousal Support is paid by one spouse to another as compensation for any financial disadvantage that the recipient spouse has suffered as a result of his or her role in the relationship.

-The amount of spousal support paid is often a highly negotiated figure and has some more complex tax implications.
+The amount of spousal support paid is often a highly negotiated figure and has complex tax implications.
 As with child support, there are times when parties attempt to hide, discount or otherwise lessen income in order to escape support obligations.
 We know that navigating this negotiation can be very stressful, and we want to guide you to an arrangement with your former spouse that will allow you to move forward.

 Commonly referred to as a prenuptial agreement, a marriage agreement addresses the rights and obligations of the parties during the relationship and in the case of a future breakdown of the relationship.